 Common supermarket disinfectants have a three log reduction, meaning they kill 99.9% of germs.
 Meanwhile hospital-grade cleaning products typically have a six log reduction meaning they kill 99.9999% of microbes, but with most medical grade disinfectants on back order, Henken says facilities are increasingly buying whatever they can get their hands on.

 While at a glance the differences between a three versus a six log reduction may appear minor, with a little bit of math Henken shows how they can be significant.

 “Consider this example: we have 1 million bacteria on a surface which reproduce every 20 minutes, which is typical for bacteria.
 If we apply a disinfectant with a three log reduction to that surface, 999,000 of those bacteria would be eliminated and 1,000 would remain.
 But if we applied a disinfectant with a six log reduction instead, only 1 bacterium would remain,” she said.

 Learn more about how Medline is helping healthcare workers standardize surface cleaning and disinfection through a comprehensive system.

 The differences become more glaring as time continues.

 “When we are left with 1,000 bacteria, it would take a little over three hours for their numbers to return to one million.
 But if we are left with just 1 bacterium, following the same period of time, there would only be around 1,000 bacteria on the surface,” Henken said.
 “This just goes to show how important log reduction is when it comes to pathogens.
 You have to clean a lot more frequently if you’re using a three log because it’s not killing nearly as much of whatever’s on the surface.”

-Medline is is the largest privately-held manufacturer and distributor of medical and surgical supplies in the U.S. The ability to deal directly with a manufacturer and distributor of top brands provides members with access to an extensive product offering, as well as the added value of expedited support and controlled costs.
+Medline is is the largest privately-held manufacturer and distributor of medical and surgical supplies in the U.S. By dealing directly with a manufacturer and distributor of top brands, members get access to an extensive product offering, expedited support, and controlled costs.